lana-20/mobile-testing-interview-questions/README.md

 ## If you have an old version installed, and you don’t want to lose your data, how you install a new .apk file?
 Review the comprehensive answer in this [repo](https://github.com/lana-20/adb-app-reinstall).

+## How do you uninstall an application?
+Review the comprehensive answer in this [repo](https://github.com/lana-20/adb-uninstall-package_name).

 ## Tools used to record crash logs for iOS

 There are several tools that can be used to record crash logs for iOS devices.
 One of the most commonly used tools is Apple's Xcode development environment, which includes a built-in crash log organizer.